 Finally, the Petition “The Chinese Question In Australia 1878-9 By L. Kong Meng, Cheok Hong Cheong & Louis Ah Mouy” (Melbourne, F.F.
 Bailliere 1879) is no longer included in the main document (only the first 4 paragraphs are now included in the Endnote).
 The full document provides a direct reference to a web link as well as this locally stored PDF file to access.
 The reference is from an ANU Thesis (Welch, 2003) that includes an Appendix of 14 Australian petitions by Chinese Australians written during the Nineteenth Century.
 The Petition referred to in CN4A can be accessed as Appendix 1 in the List of 14 Appendices from Welch (2003) (PDF 2.7 MB).
 (If it opens at other than Appendix 1 please navigate to Appendix 1).

-Even more happy reading and researching in the 2017 丁酉 (dingyou) year and yet more ongoing good luck during the Lunar Year of the Chicken (鸡年). 大鸡大利!!
+Even much more happy reading and researching in the 2018 戊戌 (wuxu) year and even more ongoing good luck during the Lunar Year of the Dog (狗年). 狗年興汪!!

-The Final and penultimate web version of the document continues to be stable.
+The Final and penultimate web version of the document still waits for publication.
 Suggestions for E-Book, translations or other forms of publication are welcome!
 In 2016, a Chinese version of the document was developed.
-It relates to things that Chinese do not already know well so it is shorter and well written so it is also more clear.
-When it is complete the information will be reported on the "What's New?" page. ☺.
+It related only to things that Chinese do not already know well so it is shorter and well written so may also be more clear.
+When it is complete or revised and accessible the information will be reported on the "What's New?" page. ☺.

 Download Document and/or Pics: Source or Pics or Movie